AdguardTeam/AdguardBrowserExtension/Extension/lib/libs/sources.md

 ## Not quite third-party

-These libs are either developed by us from scratch.
+These libs are developed by us from scratch.

 #### `filter-downloader.js`